-Background
+1. Background

 Johnin PPD is a preparation of the heat-treated products of growth and lysis of MAP.
 Avian tuberculin PPD is a preparation of heat-treated products of growth and lysis of M. avium subsp. avium D4ER or TB 56.
-Details of avian tuberculin PPD are in Chapter 3.3.6 Avian tuberculosis.
+Details of avian tuberculin PPD have been incorporated into Chapter 3.1.13 Mammalian tuberculosis (infection with Mycobacterium tuberculosis complex).
 These two preparations are used, by intradermal injection, to reveal DTH as a means of identifying animals infected or sensitised with MAP.